Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-2/README.md

 ### Use seed for users

-1. Execute this command: `knex seed:make users`
+1. Execute this command: `npx knex seed:make users`

 1. Look for the newly created directory and file: `/seeds/users.js`